-Contain Devel opment --------- ------- --------
+Contain Development

 REMAINING URBAN DEVELOPMENT

+Strategy Performance Measure

+AS MEASURED BY

-- Percent of regional dwelling unit growth occurring in remaining General Urban areas. - Net change in number of hectares of remaining General Urban areas.
+Percent of regional dwelling unit growth occurring in remaining General Urban areas.

+Net change in number of hectares of remaining General Urban areas.

+REPORTING & TIMELINE

 Annual estimate (mid-year to mid-year).

+Reported online annually.

+SOURCE

-Metro Vancouver Regional Planning geodata for remaining areas in the Metro 2040 General Urban designation.
+Metro Vancouver Regional Planning geodata for remaining areas in the Metro 2040 General Urban

+designation.

 BC Statistics, CMHC Completions and Demolitions and Municipal Building Permits.

+METHODOLOGY

 Remaining urban areas are lands that have a General Urban designation, but are not yet substantially developed.
 These areas have been identified through aerial photos and assessment of municipal plans.

-Absorption estimates are based on analysis of the above residential development statistics sources.
+developed.
+These areas have been identified through dentified process and process are based on analysis of the above residential development statistics sources.

+ADSOLDTION ESTIMATES are pased on any set of a